pauxy-qmc/pauxy/docs/source/input/index.rst

 Trial Wavefunction Options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Currently we support three types of trial wavefunctions: `free_electron` which employs a free electron trial wavefunction found by diagonalising the corresponding mean field or free electron part of the Hamiltonian, `UHF` which constructs a trial wavefunction from the UHF solution, or `multi_determinant` which reads a multi-determinant expansion in from an input file.
-The type of trial wavefunction is specified through the `name` parameter in the `trial_wavefunction` json dict.
+The trial wavefunction controls the constraint in CPMC and phaseless AFQMC and can considerably affect results.

 Common Options
 --------------

 The following options are common to all types of trial wavefunction.

+``name``
+    type: string

+    Required.

+    Currently we support the following options:

+        - ``free_electron`` trial wavefunction found by diagonalising the corresponding one-electron part of the Hamiltonian.
+        - ``UHF`` Constructs the trial wavefunction from the UHF solution to the Hubbard model.
+Only implemented for the Hubbard model.
+        - ``multi_determinant`` Reads a multi-determinant trial wavefunction from an input file.
+        - ``hartree_fock`` Constructs Hartree--Fock trial wavefunction assuming our
+          one-electron basis is a set of molecular Hartree--Fock orbitals.
+Note this is the recommended (over the free_electron) option when simulating a generic model system.

 ``initial_wavefunction``
     type: string